Your Source for Workers’ Comp Reform Advocacy Groups in Tallahassee, FL

 The FJRI also successfully passed HB 7259, limiting class action lawsuits to Florida residents with limited exceptions.

-The legislation leaves the doors of Florida's courts open to real victims, while providing judges with the tools needed to throw out unjustified class action lawsuits.
+The legal legislation leaves the doors of Florida's courts open to real victims, while providing judges with the tools needed to throw out unjustified class action lawsuits.

 In 2005, FJRI helped the business community pass several key civil justice reforms.